Naz1337/SE_Lab6_7/SE F.E. 22231 Answers/README.md

 ---

-> c) Explain THREE (3) advantages of reliability specification in the context of KTST system.
+`c) Explain THREE (3) advantages of reliability specification in the context of KTST system`

 Reliability specification plays a crucial role in developing the KTST system, providing several key benefits.